amacd31/forest-trails/README.md

   * A clearing for their starting base
   * Lots of trees - leaving small paths around the map and between players

+Additionally there are neutral golds in the centre of the map (6 to 12 tiles depending on map size).

 To use this map copy it into your Age of Empires II `random-map-script` directory.
 With Steam the game directory can be found by right clicking on the game title, selecting Properties, going to the `LOCAL FILES` tab, then choosing